Transfer Money From Singapore To Pakistan. Cheap And Fast Ways To Send Money Abroad.

 The best rate to use as a benchmark is the mid-market exchange rate for your currency pair.
 You can get this from a Google search, or using a reputable online currency converter.
 This is the rate that banks and payment providers get when they buy currency themselves.
 If the rate you're offered by a provider is different to the mid-market exchange rate that usually means there's a markup - an extra fee - being added to it.
 This can push up costs or mean your recipient gets less than you expect in the end.

-There is no official best time to send money to Pakistan and that depends on a variety of factors such as when you need to send money or when you want the funds to be received.
+There is no official best time to send money from Singapore to Pakistan and that depends on a variety of factors such as when you need to send money or when you want the funds to be received.

 It’s also going to depend on a variety of other factors such as, the time when you send money or the fees you are offered by providers or banks.